These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Submit Your Music to Your Distributor

-If you are leading this music release with a single (or two) make sure to let them know you are releasing a single(s) FIRST before the EP (if this is the case).
+If you are leading this music release with a single (or many), make sure to let them know you are releasing a single(s) FIRST before the EP (if this is the case).
 You must have your single artwork ready at this time!
-Tunecore, CD Baby, and other aggregators like 4-5 weeks to pitch your music to iTunes, Spotify, Google Play, Amazon Music, and other digital service providers (DSPs).
+Tunecore, DistroKid, CD Baby, and other aggregators can take 4-5 weeks to pitch your music to Spotify, Apple Music, Google Play, Amazon Music, and other digital service providers (DSPs).

 Launch a Facebook Like Campaign and Instagram Ads to Get More Followers on Your Pages

-Or if you have not done so in a long time go through your personal Facebook Page and ask all of your friends to Like your Page.
-I know this may seem crazy to do during a time when Facebook is catching a lot of heat but promoters, venues, and music bloggers still look at social numbers so make sure yours are consistently growing (and don’t buy fake fans ever!)
+If you haven’t done so in a long time, go through your personal Facebook page and ask all of your friends to like it.
+I know this may seem crazy to do during a time when Facebook is catching a lot of heat, but promoters, venues, and music bloggers still look at social numbers, so make sure yours are consistently growing (and don’t buy fake fans ever!).

-This is a great way to build buzz, get fans excited, and also get some music bloggers interested.
+This is a great way to build buzz, get fans excited, and get some music bloggers and playlists interested.
 Any reviews you can place will help build your overall online profile.

-That being said, be sure to reach out to your “within reason” dream targets with your single(s).
-It’s not the best idea to wait to reach out to these loftier sites with your album.
+That said, reach out to your “within reason” dream targets with your single(s).

 Announce a Music Release Event: Live Show or Listening Party